klaytn/klaytn-docs/docs/smart-contract/testing-guide.md

 import "truffle/DeployedAddresses.sol";
 import "../contracts/HashMarket.sol";
 ```
-* Assert : It gives us access to various testing functions, like Assert.equals(), Assert.greaterThan(), etc.
+* Assert : It gives us access to various testing functions, like `Assert.equals()`, `Assert.greaterThan()`, etc.
-* DeployedAddresses : It messages contract addresses and manage deployed address.
-Since every time you change your contract, you must redeploy it to a new contract address.
+* DeployedAddresses : Every time you change your contract, you must redeploy it to a new address.
+You can get the deployed contract addresses through this library.

 Now, Let's wirte a test code.
 ```